marmaladeDE/oxsearch-documentation/en/configuration.md

 ## OXSEARCH-Setup ##

 For OXSEARCH to run smoothly with OXID, some crucial settings have to be applied first.
-The setup is devided into four Tabs:
+The setup is devided into these tabs:

 - In OXSEARCH-Setup you can make general settings, search options and product filter.
-- In boosting and searchable links, you can configure Boosting and Synonyms.
+- In Synonyms & searchable links, you can configure Boosting, Synonyms and Antonyms.
-- In elasticSearch configuration, you enter the access data vor the elasticSearch server and start the indexing process for your shop.
+- In Elasticsearch configuration, you enter the access data vor the Elasticsearch server and start the indexing process for your shop.
-- In seakrequest without result, you find a list of key words without a result.
+- In Searchresults without result, you find a list of key words without a result.
+- In Help and Debugging can find contact informations, documentation link and some debugging tools.

 ![OXSEARCH setup](img/oxsearch_setup.png)

-### ElasticSearch connection information  and indexing ###
+### Elasticsearch connection information  and indexing ###

-Before you can use OXSEARCH, it is mandatory to enter the information for elasticSearch.
+Before you can use OXSEARCH, it is mandatory to enter the information for Elasticsearch.

 1. Select the tab Elasticsearch configuration > connection details.
 2. Enter the host in the formate of [USER:PASSWORd@]ES-DOMAIN_OR_IP.
 3. Specify the port which processes search requests.
 In most cases, it is 9200.
 4. Save your settings before you continue with the next step.
-5. Reopen the elasticSearch configuration settings.
+5. Reopen the Elasticsearch configuration settings.
 6. Define a distinct name for the active and inactive index.
 __Note: the names vor both indexes can be the same.
 It is important, however, for them to be in lower case because of an Invalid JSON error message that accurs otherwise.
 Also, both the active and passive index must be defined as otherwise, the active index will not be written into.__
 On the active index, search requests in the shop frontend are performed.
 The inactive index is only relevant for the indexing process itself.
 After both indexes are defined and the active index is filled with contents, please make sure to swap both indexes with the corresponding button.
-__Note: To avoid tempering with the shop from the outside, we strongly recommend that elasticSearch requires at least a basic authorization!__
+__Note: To avoid tempering with the shop from the outside, we strongly recommend that Elasticsearch requires at least a basic authorization!__

 ![Connection data and indexing](img/oxsearch_elastic_search_config.png)